-When Microsoft added native indexed search capabilities to Windows, most people predicted that the demise of desktop search utilities.
-This proved to be true to some extent.
-Google Desktop Search, which was at one time the most popular utilities in this genre, was officially nixed in 2011 and Yahoo, which provided a search tool built in partnership with X1, let its software languish without any updates.
-With fast, indexed search capabilities being built into Windows, most people simply didn’t need a third-party tool to locate documents.
+When Microsoft added native indexed search capabilities to Windows, most people predicted the demise of desktop search utilities.
+It proved to be true to some extent.
+Google Desktop Search, the most popular utility in this genre, was officially nixed in 2011.
+Yahoo, which provided a search tool built in partnership with X1, let its software languish without any updates.
+With fast, indexed search capabilities built into Windows, most people simply didn't need a third-party tool to locate documents.
 Others like Copernic and X1 have successfully carved out a niche for themselves.

 Who Needs Desktop Search?

 The primary demographics of dedicated desktop search utilities broadly fall into two categories:

 In an enterprise, large quantities of content (documents, emails, presentations, etc.) are generated every moment.
 Teams are often geographically distributed, and there is constant churn in the workforce.
 A powerful network drive and desktop search tool can be crucial aids in tackling information overload and facilitating data discovery.

 Organizations stand to gain tangible benefits by empowering employees to identify and access the information they need at their fingertips.
 It's not just enterprises that can take advantage of a powerful desktop search tool.
 Anyone who works with large volumes of emails or documents -- from lawyers and doctors to interior designers and students, stands to gain from a fast and efficient search utility.
 Professionals often need to refer to past projects, and a powerful search tool can be invaluable in locating the relevant documents and emails.

 Copernic Desktop Search Review: Summary

 - Easy to Use